lambdaclass/erlang_log_to_kibana_example/README.md

 ## testing

 - `make ops` starts every service and initializes kibana.
-- `make test-debug` and `make test-prod` starts an erlang application that generates random logs.
+- `make test-env1` and `make test-env2` starts an erlang application that generates random logs.

 You can see the logged data at `http://localhost:5601/` and click in 'Dashboard'.